Can Finetuing LLMs on Small Human Samples Increase Heterogeneity, Alignment, and Belief-Action Coherence?: Results

-All simulations were conducted using GPT-4.1 \citep{achiam2023gpt} with the default temperature setting of 1.0.
-The finetuned models use the same base architecture and temperature configuration to ensure comparability.
-In the following subsection, we examine how finetuning affects heterogeneity, distributional alignment, and the belief–action gap, as well as the accuracy of regression coefficient estimates relative to the regression analysis performed on the human data.
+In the following subsections, we examine how finetuning affects heterogeneity, distributional alignment, and the belief–action gap, as well as the accuracy of regression coefficient estimates relative to the regression analysis performed on the human data.